Try Documentalist, my app that offers fast, offline access to 190+ programmer API docs.

 In the long run, every market becomes a two-horse race.
 McDonald & Burger King.
 Coca-Cola & Pepsi.
 Nike & Reebok.
 Crest & Colgate.

-Even if that was universally true, how does it help a marketing person?
-There's little a marketing person can do about the position of his company in the market.
-The only conclusion I can make is that if I were a marketing person and worked for No. 3 company, I should just quit and apply for a job in No. 2 or 1.
+There are many counter-examples to this (movie studios, car companies).
+Also, how knowing this helps marketing person?
+There's little a marketer can do about the position of his company in the market.
+The only conclusion I can make is that if I were a marketing person and worked for No. 3 company, I should quit and apply for a job in No. 2 or 1.

 Law 9 (law of opposite)

-Sounds correct although doesn't apply to those who do have ambitions to overtake the leader in exactly the same category (which happens e.g. Excel took over Lotus 1-2-3 by being a better spreadsheet, not a different spreadsheet).
+Sounds correct although doesn't apply to those who do have ambitions to overtake the leader (e.g. Excel killed Lotus 1-2-3 by being a better spreadsheet, not a different spreadsheet).

 Law 10 (law of division)